stevenrskelton/stevenrskelton.github.io/_posts/2023-11-20-sbt-parallel-compile-optimization-quill-subprojects.md

 caption="Scala is slow to compile."
 %}

-But this is a trade-off to the functionality provided by the compiler in the areas of developer productivity and runtime reliability that have no equivalent in Java.
-As Scala 2 matured the compiler optimizations brought compile times down, but Scala 3 reset the gains to zero.
-Macro libraries such as [Quill](https://zio.dev/zio-quill/) provide great compile-time features, and this article dives into optimizations beyond the compiler that can be done to reduce compilation times in Scala 3.
+There is a trade-off between compilation speed and compile-time functionality.
+Advanced syntax constructs can increase developer productivity and runtime reliability; and there is often no substitute or equivalent available in Java, not to mention in dynamic or interpreted languages.
+As Scala 2 matured compiler optimizations brought compile times down, but Scala 3 has reset these gains back to zero.
+Macro libraries such as [Quill](https://zio.dev/zio-quill/) provide great compile-time features through macros, and this article dives into optimizations which will reduce compilation times in Scala 3.
 <!--more-->

 {% include table-of-contents.html %}